 Tip: Check the symptoms list to make sure you're troubleshooting the correct thing!
-This article is about difficulty detecting wheel motion.
+This article is about Fliiiight having difficulty detecting the wheel's motion.
 If Fliiiight's magnets make contact with the wheel, see the relevant article.

 1. Poor Road Feel